addityaagarwal/Aditya-Agarwal-Project-Slidely-Task-2/README.md

 This REPO is only for the Frontend code.
 The backend code is in another Repo. (https://github.com/aditya8503/Backend-Aditya-Agarwal-Project-Slidely-Task-2/)

-For your convenience, here is the screen recording of the entire working of the tool.
-Gives a quick overview of everything.
-Sometimes mouse is used while other times shortcut keys to show all behaviors.
+For your convenience, here is the screen recording of the entire working of the tool. **(https://drive.google.com/file/d/1ULw3c-0E4oeJGpuGJlN_A25ppTmJMFo6/view?usp=sharing)** It gives a quick overview of everything.
+Sometimes, the mouse is used, while other times, shortcut keys are used to show all behaviors.

 Here, we can find three forms.